roikonen/scalablemodeling/docs/challenges.md

 ![](assets/images/time_travel.png#only-light)
 ![](assets/images/time_travel_dark.png#only-dark)

-When using **CQRS** with eventually consistent read models, the system's read models may reflect different points in time due to the delay in propagating updates.
+When using **CQRS** with eventually consistent read models or state projections in CEQS, the system's state projections may reflect different points in time due to the delay in propagating updates.
 This allows for a form of "time travel," where users can observe data at various stages of consistency.
-As new events are processed, the read model gradually "catches up" with the latest state.
+As new events are processed, the state projection gradually "catches up" with the latest state.
 However, during this period, the system might expose outdated or future-looking states, effectively letting users or systems "travel" between these states.